Menu

 Collect logs through Kubernetes stdout with the OpenTelemetry Collector

-If the best practice to send logs with OpenTelemetry is to use the OTLP protocol, some use cases prevent using this pattern and require outputting logs to files or stdout.
-Common use cases that prevent using the OTLP protocol include:
+While it’s best practice to send OpenTelemetry logs with the OTLP protocol, some use cases prevent using this pattern and require outputting logs to files or stdout:

-• Lack of support of OTLP for logs by the OpenTelemetry SDK.
-OpenTelemetry SDKs for Go, Python, Ruby, JavaScript/Node.js, or PHP don’t provide stable implementation of OTLP for logs.
+1. Lack of support of OTLP for logs by the OpenTelemetry SDK.
+The upstream OpenTelemetry SDKs for Go, Python, Ruby, JavaScript/Node.js, or PHP don’t provide stable implementation of OTLP for logs.

-• Organizational constraints, often related to reliability practices, that require usage of files for logs
+2. Organizational constraints, often related to reliability practices, that require usage of files for logs.

-You can collect file-based logs with the OpenTelemetry Collector.
-The following logs are emitted through Kubernetes stdout, but you can apply the same pattern to logs emitted to files.
+You can still collect file-based logs with the OpenTelemetry Collector.
+The included examples show logs emitted through Kubernetes stdout, and you can apply the same pattern to logs emitted to files.

-For proper correlation with traces and metrics, you should contextualize logs with the same resource attributes and with the trace and span IDs, which means:
+To correlate between traces and metrics, you need to contextualize logs with the same resource attributes and trace and span IDs:

-If this common enrichment is provided out-of-the-box when exporting logs through OTLP, you must add these attributes to the log lines when collected through files or stdout.
+If you get this enrichment automatically when exporting logs through OTLP, add these attributes to the log lines when collected through files or stdout.

 This Kubernetes architecture diagram shows containerized application logs emitted through stdout, collected with the OpenTelemetry Collector, and sent to Grafana Cloud